semiarthanoian/yoga-sutra-patanjali/content/53-the-lie-of-choices.md

-# The Lie of Choice
+# The Lie of Choices

 > And there will come a time when difference no longer harass you.